-A public consultation, which opened on Thursday 13 August, asks for views on the effects of drinking on everyday life and whether these have increased because of the coronavirus pandemic.
+A public consultation which opens today (Thursday 13 August) asks for views on the effects of drinking on everyday life and whether these have increased because of the coronavirus pandemic.

 To open the discussion, four East Sussex residents have shared their personal stories about their lives with, and without, alcohol.